tannewt/wa-law.org/bill/2021-22/sb/5115/1/README.md

 ## Section 7
+1. [Empty]

-(1)(a) A relator, on behalf of the department, and in the name of the department, may bring a whistleblower action in court for violations of section 4 of this act, including equitable relief, penalties, and any relief specified in rule.
+    a.
+A relator, on behalf of the department, and in the name of the department, may bring a whistleblower action in court for violations of section 4 of this act, including equitable relief, penalties, and any relief specified in rule.
 The granting of relief shall be subject to the same conditions and limitations that apply to the department, including any requirements for conference and conciliation and any conditions and limitations specified in rule, including penalty amounts.
 The action may allege multiple violations that have affected different employees aggrieved by the same employer.
 The relator must follow the procedures specified in subsection (2) of this section.

-(b) A relator that prevails in a whistleblower action is entitled to an award of reasonable attorneys' fees and costs.
+    b.
+A relator that prevails in a whistleblower action is entitled to an award of reasonable attorneys' fees and costs.

-(c) No whistleblower action may be brought if the department, regarding the same facts as alleged in the whistleblower action, issued a citation or notice of assessment, or otherwise resolved the complaint.
+    c.
+No whistleblower action may be brought if the department, regarding the same facts as alleged in the whistleblower action, issued a citation or notice of assessment, or otherwise resolved the complaint.

-(d) A whistleblower action must be commenced within the same period of time that the department would have to take action based on the same set of alleged facts.
+    d.
+A whistleblower action must be commenced within the same period of time that the department would have to take action based on the same set of alleged facts.
 The statute of limitations for bringing a whistleblower action is tolled from the date a relator files a notice with the department or the date the department commences an investigation.

-(e) The requirements of Rule 23 of the superior court rules of civil procedure do not apply to a whistleblower action brought under this section.
+    e.
+The requirements of Rule 23 of the superior court rules of civil procedure do not apply to a whistleblower action brought under this section.

-(f) The right to bring a whistleblower action under this section may not be impaired by any private agreement.
+    f.
+The right to bring a whistleblower action under this section may not be impaired by any private agreement.

-(g) A whistleblower action is a public action and does not preclude a cause of action by an individual or individuals or operate as an estoppel for relief based on the same set of alleged facts, except that a court may not permit a double recovery.
+    g.
+A whistleblower action is a public action and does not preclude a cause of action by an individual or individuals or operate as an estoppel for relief based on the same set of alleged facts, except that a court may not permit a double recovery.

-(h) An employee of the entity alleged to have violated section 4 of this act may designate in writing a representative organization to initiate a whistleblower action on the person's behalf.
+    h.
+An employee of the entity alleged to have violated section 4 of this act may designate in writing a representative organization to initiate a whistleblower action on the person's behalf.

+2. [Empty]

-(2)(a) No action under subsection (1) of this section may be commenced before written notice of the claim has been submitted by the relator to the department via online submission and the relator has notified the employer by certified mail.
+    a.
+No action under subsection (1) of this section may be commenced before written notice of the claim has been submitted by the relator to the department via online submission and the relator has notified the employer by certified mail.
 The notice must be construed in the light most favorable to the relator, and must include the name, address, and contact information of the alleged violator; the name and contact information of the relator or the relator's legal counsel, should one exist; and a brief statement of the underlying claim.

-(b) Within 30 days of receiving the notification under subsection (1) of this section from the relator, the department must notify the relator of its intent to investigate or not investigate the alleged violation.
+    b.
+Within 30 days of receiving the notification under subsection (1) of this section from the relator, the department must notify the relator of its intent to investigate or not investigate the alleged violation.
 If the department intends to investigate the alleged violation, it must make a determination within 90 days of receiving the notice under subsection (1) of this section.
 Upon receiving notice that the department does not intend to investigate, or if the department does not make a determination within 90 days, the relator may commence a whistleblower action.

-(c) If the department objects to being represented by a particular attorney proposed by the relator, the department may file an objection to the attorney general.
+    c.
+If the department objects to being represented by a particular attorney proposed by the relator, the department may file an objection to the attorney general.
 Upon finding, after notice and hearing, that, based on the attorney's past conduct while representing a client or clients, the attorney does not meet the required professional standards of representatives, or, alternatively, if the attorney fails to zealously pursue the remedies available under this chapter, the attorney general may, within 30 days of receiving the objection, order that the whistleblower action may not be filed or maintained by the particular attorney on behalf of the relator.

+3. [Empty]

-(3)(a) The department may intervene in a whistleblower action and proceed with any and all claims in the action:
+    a.
+The department may intervene in a whistleblower action and proceed with any and all claims in the action:

-(i) As of right within 30 days after the filing of the whistleblower action;
+        i.
+As of right within 30 days after the filing of the whistleblower action;

-(ii) For good cause shown, as determined by the court, after the expiration of the 30-day period.
+        ii.
+For good cause shown, as determined by the court, after the expiration of the 30-day period.

-(b) If the department intervenes in a whistleblower action, the department shall have primary responsibility for litigating the action and shall not be bound by an act of the relator in bringing the action.
+    b.
+If the department intervenes in a whistleblower action, the department shall have primary responsibility for litigating the action and shall not be bound by an act of the relator in bringing the action.
 If the department proposes to settle a whistleblower action, the department must give notice to the relator.
 If the department proposes to dismiss a whistleblower action, it must give notice to the relator and the relator must have an opportunity to be heard.
 The department may dismiss or settle the action if the court determines that the dismissal or settlement is fair, adequate, reasonable, and in the public interest.

-(c) If the department does not intervene, the relator shall have the right to litigate the action.
+    c.
+If the department does not intervene, the relator shall have the right to litigate the action.
 The court must review and approve any settlement.
 The proposed settlement must be submitted to the department at the same time that it is submitted to the court, and the agency may present to the court its position on the proposed settlement or intervene as provided in (a) of this subsection.
 The court shall approve a settlement only upon a determination that it is fair, adequate, reasonable, and in the public interest.

-(d) Any settlement of a whistleblower action may not be confidential.
+    d.
+Any settlement of a whistleblower action may not be confidential.

+4. [Empty]

-(4)(a) Penalty amounts recovered in a whistleblower action must be distributed as follows:
+    a.
+Penalty amounts recovered in a whistleblower action must be distributed as follows:

-(i) If the department has not intervened, 40 percent to the relator and 60 percent to the agency;
+        i.
+If the department has not intervened, 40 percent to the relator and 60 percent to the agency;

-(ii) If the department has intervened, 20 percent to the relator and 80 percent to the agency.
+        ii.
+If the department has intervened, 20 percent to the relator and 80 percent to the agency.

-(b) Amounts distributed to the department shall be used for enforcement of chapter 49.17 RCW and education about the rights and obligations enforceable through this section by the agency.
+    b.
+Amounts distributed to the department shall be used for enforcement of chapter 49.17 RCW and education about the rights and obligations enforceable through this section by the agency.

-(c) Damages recovered in a whistleblower action must be awarded to the department for distribution to aggrieved employees.
+    c.
+Damages recovered in a whistleblower action must be awarded to the department for distribution to aggrieved employees.
 The department may request the appointment of an administrative law judge or special master to assist in the distribution of the amounts.

-(5) This section does not limit the department's right to seek restitution and damages, where available, for aggrieved employees as part of a whistleblower action in which it has intervened.
+5. This section does not limit the department's right to seek restitution and damages, where available, for aggrieved employees as part of a whistleblower action in which it has intervened.

-(6) For the purposes of this section, the following definitions apply:
+6. For the purposes of this section, the following definitions apply:

-(a) "Person" means any natural person, partnership, corporation, association, or other legal entity, including any local or political subdivision of the state.
+    a.
+"Person" means any natural person, partnership, corporation, association, or other legal entity, including any local or political subdivision of the state.

-(b) "Relator" means a person who brings or seeks to bring an action under this section related to a violation of section 4 of this act.
+    b.
+"Relator" means a person who brings or seeks to bring an action under this section related to a violation of section 4 of this act.

+## Section 8
+> This section adds a new section to an existing chapter [49.17](/rcw/49_labor_regulations/49.17_washington_industrial_safety_and_health_act.md).
+Here is the [modified chapter](rcw/49_labor_regulations/49.17_washington_industrial_safety_and_health_act.md) for context.

+1. During a public health emergency:

+    a.
+An employer with more than 50 employees at a workplace or worksite, within 24 hours of learning that five percent or more of their employees at the workplace or worksite in this state have tested positive for the infectious or contagious disease that is the subject of the public health emergency, or have symptoms of the infectious or contagious disease that is the subject of the public health emergency, must report the positive tests or symptomatic workers to the department in a form prescribed by the department.

+    b.
+An employer with 50 or fewer employees at a workplace or worksite, within 24 hours of learning that 10 percent or more of their employees at the workplace or worksite in this state have tested positive for the infectious or contagious disease that is the subject of the public health emergency, or have symptoms of the infectious or contagious disease that is the subject of the public health emergency, must report the positive tests or symptomatic workers to the department in a form prescribed by the department.

+    c.
+The reports required in (a) and (b) of this subsection may not include any employee names or personal identifying information.

+2. The department may use the reports in subsection (1) of this section to identify potential clusters of infections at specific workplaces or industries and investigate workplaces for violations of chapter 49.17 RCW.

+3. This section does not require an employee to disclose any medical condition or diagnosis to their employer.

+4. This section does not alter or eliminate any other reporting obligations an employer has under state or federal law.

 ## Section 9
 > This section modifies existing section [50A.15.010](/rcw/50A_family_and_medical_leave/50A.15_benefits.md).
 Here is the [modified chapter](rcw/50A_family_and_medical_leave/50A.15_benefits.md) for context.